 Quick and easy, this no-mayo tuna pasta salad is filled with all of the flavours of the Mediterranean!
+Enjoy this salad as a main course, side dish, or an easy meal prep idea for healthy, high-protein, and high-fibre lunches all week long.

 Pasta salad and tuna salad are classic lunch dishes, so I decided to mix things up and create a combo of the two!
 Although classic tuna salad and pasta salad are made with mayonnaise, this Mediterranean-inspired tuna pasta salad is made with a light and bright lemon garlic dressing, while being packed full of protein and vegetables at the same time.